Philadelphia Domestic Violence Lawyer

 For this reason, it’s essential to hire an experienced Philadelphia domestic violence lawyer to help you refute the allegations against you.
 People accused of domestic violence and sexual assault are particularly vulnerable when facing the criminal justice system, and they require aggressive and creative advocacy to obtain positive case results.

-Domestic Violence Is a Widespread Problem in Pennsylvania and Beyond
+Domestic Violence in Pennsylvania

 Domestic violence is one of the most common criminal offenses, accounting for around 15% of all violent crime in the United States.
 One-third of women—and around one-quarter of all men—have experienced violence at the hands of an intimate partner at one point in their lives.
 Thousands of people get served by Pennsylvania’s domestic violence programs each day.